oliburt/Stuart-CourierAPI-test/README.md

 - The Error handling was a good start but I think there could be improvements made especially with regards to validating inputs and providing useful feedback to the API user.

 - Ideally I would also add some kind of interactive API documentation like swagger

+- With more time I might also improve the Docker setup.
+It would be useful to set it up so that Docker could also be used for development (instead of just the production build).
+Future extension to the project might also mean we could set up an additional service for managing the database in a separate container especially if migrating to something like MySQL or Postgres.
+Then I would write a docker-compose to be used for setting up the application.